-A look through the microscope shows blue cocci which are sized 1 μm and arranged in chains.
-The blood agar reveals cultures with a surrounding yellowish zone of hemolysis.
+Microscopy reveals blue cocci that are sized 1 μm and arranged in chains.
+Blood agar reveals cultures with a surrounding yellowish zone of hemolysis.
 This pattern of hemolysis is called beta-hemolysis.
 Attached to the murein in its cell wall are carbohydrates of serogroup A.

 S. pyogenes has several virulence factors.
 Among them, one can find streptolysin O and S, which are able to cause beta-hemolysis but are especially known for their ability to destroy cell membranes.
 The streptococcal pyrogenic exotoxins A, B, and C are so-called exogenous superantigens.
 They induce the synthesis of cytokines and are, among others, responsible for the exanthema that accompanies some scarlet fever infections.

 Furthermore, S. pyogenes possesses an enzyme called streptokinase which is able to digest fibrin and thus helps the bacteria to spread through tissue.
-Hyaluronidases support this process, too.
+Hyaluronidases also support this process.

-For diagnostic purposes, one can use the Group A antigen.
-If mixed with antibody-coated particles, an agglutination can be registered, provided the A antigen is present in the tested substance.
-The same principle is used in rapid strep test in practice and can help to diagnose e.g. streptococcal tonsillitis.
-Nevertheless, putting on culture remains the golden standard.
+For diagnosis purposes, one can use Group A antigen.
+If mixed with antibody-coated particles, an agglutination can be noted, provided the A antigen is present in the tested substance.
+The same principle is used in the rapid strep test in practice and can help to diagnose e.g. streptococcal tonsillitis.
+Nevertheless, culture remains the golden standard.

 Infection with S. pyogenes causes acute diseases, as well as sequelae.
-Acute infections include pharyngitis, tonsillitis and scarlet fever.
-Typical are also skin infections like erysipelas, phlegmons and necrotizing fasciitis.
+Acute infections include pharyngitis, tonsillitis, and scarlet fever.
+Typical are also skin infections like erysipelas, phlegmon, and necrotizing fasciitis.

-Acute glomerulonephritis, rheumatic fever and heart diseases such as endocarditis, pericarditis, and myocarditis are classified as potential sequelae.
-Rheumatoid arthritis and inflammation of the CNS such as Sydenham’s chorea can also follow infection with S. pyogenes.
+Acute glomerulonephritis, rheumatic fever, and heart diseases such as endocarditis, pericarditis, and myocarditis are classified as potential sequelae.
+Rheumatoid arthritis and CNS inflammation such as Sydenham’s chorea can also follow infection with S. pyogenes.

 Group B: Streptococcus agalactiae